 Clarification of competition rules is helpful, but not a panacea for lower prices of prescription drugs

-We conclude that clarification of competition rules is helpful, but not a panacea for lower prices of prescription drugs for MSC.
-We substantiate this conclusion in the following paragraphs and make recommendations on how to refine the guideline and describe possibilities for expansion.
-We start by introducing the different segments of prescription drugs we distinguish and conclude with a chapter that describes two other barriers to effective collective procurement not related to competition rules.
+We conclude that clarifying the competition rules has helped but is not a complete remedy for lower prices of in-hospital prescription drugs.
+We substantiate this conclusion in the following paragraphs and give recommendations on how to refine the guideline and describe possibilities for expansion.
+We start by introducing the different segments of prescription drugs we distinguished and conclude with two other barriers to effective collective procurement not related to competition rules.

 The market for prescription drugs has four segments based on their degree of price competition